 Do one thing; The next time you sit back and watch your favorite sci-fi or comedy movie, notice how you escape to a different world for a few hours.
 We all need some activity to distract ourselves. trust me.
 When I sit with a pen and paper, I am transported to a place of creativity and happiness.
 It declutters my mind and helps me to switch on later.

-Be mindful, overthinking is like an endless loop and when it becomes a habit you don’t even realize that you are overthinking, talking to yourself, negotiating to self, having those endless mental arguments to safeguard yourself.
+Be mindful, overthinking is like an endless loop and when it becomes a habit you don’t even realize that you are overthinking, talking to yourself, negotiating with yourself, having those endless mental arguments to safeguard yourself.

-A distraction in the form of your friends, a daily ritual, your me-time, reading habits, or any other things can be very helpful to divert your mind and boost your brain to stop overthinking.
+A distraction in the form of your friends, a daily ritual, your me-time, reading habits, or any other things can be very helpful to divert your mind and could be one of the best brain exercises to stop overthinking.
 It takes time initially but you need to keep doing it, it is like training your mind to accustom it to change.

 7.)
 A creative outlet